Jollypru/Jollypru/README.md

 <h3 align="left">👩‍💻 About Me</h3>

 <p align="center">
   I'm currently in the final year of my bachelor's in Electrical and Electronic Engineering at <strong>Chittagong University of Engineering & Technology (CUET)</strong>.
-  Passionate about learning web development, I experiment with different tools and frameworks to enhance my skills.
+Beyond my academic career I'm passionate about learning web development, I experiment with different tools and frameworks to enhance my skills.
 My journey in tech has led me to build projects using <strong>React, Vite, Tailwind CSS</strong>, and other libraries.
 I'm always eager to connect with like-minded individuals and collaborate on exciting projects.
 </p>

 <div align="center">